ATXReview

 Sunflower

-Order the bánh xèo to try one of the dishes Sunflower is most known for.
+Order the bánh xèo to try one of the dishes of which Sunflower is most well known.
 The crispy rice and turmeric flour crepe takes up half the plate, with the other half reserved for a small mountain of fresh herbs, pickled vegetables, and sheets of lettuce for building your own hand rolls.
 We like the pork and shrimp variety, but you can also sub out the pork for poultry or calamari.
 And it’s all served with a spicy fish sauce-based dip that adds a bit of brightness and heat to each savory bite.
+You can get a good bowl of pho here, but you’d be missing out on one of the other soup specialties you won’t find almost anywhere else in town—canh chua.
+The tart and savory soup comes packed with catfish, fresh herbs, pineapples, and elephant ear stalks that become little crunchy sponges for all that broth.

 photo credit: Nicolai McCrary